dukkakc/DeepNGlyPred/README.md

 1. Please install anaconda navigator,

       a.
-Programs were executed at anaconda version: 2020.07, recommended to install the same
+Programs were executed using anaconda version: 2020.07, recommended to install the same

 2. Please install following modules with recommended version,